freedomofpress/securedrop/docs/hardware.md

 **TODO** what are the concerns about security from existing hardware in newsrooms?
 The Admin Workstation runs Tails, so the primary concerns would be hardware implants.

-This machine has USB 3.0, which is nice for booting live USB quickly and for transferring large files.
+This machine has USB 3.0, which is nice for booting live USBs quickly and for transferring large files.
 It has two available display connectors: Mini-HDMI and DisplayPort.

 #### DC3217IYE

 [Amazon link w/ picture](http://www.amazon.com/Intel-Computing-Gigabit-i3-3217U-DC3217IYE/dp/B0093LINVK)

 I am using these for the Application and Monitor servers (app and mon).
 They only have USB 2.0, which is not so bad because the Linux installation using live USB is a one-time process and you rarely transfer files directly from the servers.
 They also only have one available display connector: HDMI.